Ben-Orho/Ben-Orho/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on a linkedin-clone web app
-- 🌱 I’m currently learning Data structure and algorithm with JavaScript
+- 🌱 I’m currently learning Data structure and algorithm with Python
 - 👯 I’m looking to collaborate on some full stack (web, webapp) projects
 - I'm currently learning backend web development with the use of python
 -  🤹🏾‍♀️ Major Tech Skills: ReactJS ecosystem, HTML, CSS, SCSS, Tailwind, JavaScript, APIs, NodeJs(Express), Firebase, TypeScript, SQL, MongoDB, python.